Vulture restaurant: Efficacy

-California Condor
+California condor

-The California Condor is a North American vulture species with an intensive reintroduction and management program.
+The California condor is a North American vulture species with an intensive reintroduction and management program.
 Vulture restaurants are used commonly throughout the condor's range as a means of reducing the risk of food contamination for this at-risk species and to help monitor the location and status of released individuals.
 Some of the leading causes of death within the condor species are connected to lead toxicity from spent ammunition and garbage ingestion.
 Condors, unlike some other vulture species, have not become fully dependent on feeding sites, though they do make use of them.
 Because of this, they have not been entirely successful at reducing lead toxicity, as birds tend to forage from contaminated carcasses in addition to the carcasses provided and there have been instances of accidental contamination of provisioned carcasses.
 Additionally, it was found that the presence of nearby vulture restaurants does not reduce the amount of trash foraged by condors and given to their chicks as food.
 Scheduled food provisioning at vulture restaurants may also alter natural ranging and parenting behaviors.
 Their more consistent success, however, has been in monitoring and caring for released individuals.
 Vulture restaurants provide a guaranteed social group for newly released vultures, and allow researchers easy access to check on populations and capture animals when needed, to change out GPS transmitters or perform veterinary care.

-White-Rumped Vulture
+White-rumped vulture

 Vulture restaurants are a common part of management strategies for the endangered white-rumped vulture.
 This species has undergone large declines along with other Asian vulture species as a result of toxicity from the livestock anti-inflammatory drug diclofenac, in addition to other causes.
 When monitored, vulture restaurants seem to decrease white-rumped vulture mortality though they do not eliminate it.
 White-rumped vulture populations have stabilized in some regions of Nepal that provision diclofenac-free carcasses from the community, but vultures large ranges allow for continued exposure to the drug in regions that do not restrict its use.

-Vulture Restaurant Ecotourism
+Vulture restaurant ecotourism

 Vulture restaurants have become the site of ecotourism activities.
 In many cases, tourists pay a fee to enter a viewing area and watch the vulture restaurants and observe the wildlife that gather there.
 This can have benefits for encouraging conservation, spreading awareness of threats to vultures, and reducing conflict between vultures and nearby human populations, but these operations face some criticisms as well.
 The practice of prioritizing tourist access to these locations may lead to inappropriate sites being used as restaurants, such as areas near powerlines where vultures may have collisions or areas close to human populations where vultures may interfere with livestock operations.